voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 ### What is *not* a voxel?

 If, for example, your values are generated in a *two*-dimensional grid and then 'expanded' into a *third* dimension during rendering, you are ***not*** using voxels.
-It's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) pretending to be voxels.
+That's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) *pretending* to be voxels.

 ## What are voxels used for?